Once again, the carnage of gun violence and death has reared it's ugly head both in Orlando and now in Dallas.

-The most recent shooting tragedy, in which 20 young children were murdered at a school in Connecticut, has refocused the debate over gun control and violence in the U.S. While the outrage was almost universal, repeated comments from politicians and other leaders that “now was not the time” to do something about gun control, was also heard loudly.
+Preceding that was the shooting tragedy, in which 20 young children were murdered at a school in Connecticut.
+These events have refocused the debate over gun control and violence in the U.S. While the outrage was almost universal, repeated comments from politicians and other leaders that “now was not the time” to do something about gun control, was also heard loudly.
 But it’s important to see the gun control issue within the context of the U.S. as a violent society.

 According to Marian Wright Edelman of the Children’s Defense Fund, 2,694 children and teens were killed by gunfire in 2010; 1,773 of them were victims of homicide and 67 of these were elementary school-age children.
 If those children and teens were still alive they would fill 108 classrooms of 25 each.
 Since 1979 when gun death data were first collected by age, a shocking 119,079 children and teens have been killed by gun violence.
 That is more child and youth deaths in America than American battle deaths in World War I (53,402) or in Vietnam (47,434) or in the Korean War (33,739) or in the Iraq War (3,517).
 Where is our anti-war movement to protect children from pervasive gun violence here at home?
 Edelman exclaims “This slaughter of innocents happens because we protect guns before children and other human beings.”